olemb/bottle-talk/slides.rst

 Bottle
 ------

-* mikrorammeverk for små webapplikasjoner / tjenester
+* micro web-framework

-* en fil, ingen eksterne avhengigheter
+* one file, no external dependencies

-* kjører på WSGI ("whisky")
+* runs on top of WSGI ("whisky")

 * Python 2 / 3